 Staff delivering medical interventions are deemed competent for a procedure on either a generic or individual basis.
-This is determined by Orchards School Nursing Service, following NHS guidelines.
+This is determined by Special School Nursing Service, following NHS guidelines.
 Generic cover means that when a member of staff is deemed competent in a particular procedure then they can deliver that intervention to anyone who needs it.
 Individual cover means that the member of staff is deemed competent to deliver that intervention to a particular pupil.
 They may give the same intervention to more than one pupil and would need to be signed off for each separate pupil.
 Levels of competency are as follows:

 Intervention Competency Level

 Oral Medications Generic

-Gastric (tube) Feeding Individual Patient Specific
+Entral (tube) Feeding Individual Patient Specific

-Gastric (tube) medications Individual Patient Specific
+Entral (tube) medications Individual Patient Specific

 Catheterisations Individual Patient Specific

-Asthma Medications Generic
+Asthma Medications Generic (must have completed oral

-Epipen Generic
+meds training first)

+Epipen Generic(must have completed oral

+meds training first)

 Oxygen Delivery Individual Patient Specific

+Buccalom Individual Patient Specific

 Suction Individual Patient Specific

-Seizure Management Generic Epilepsy Training with

-Individual Care Plan

-Administration of Controlled Drugs Generic

 Medical information is provided by parents or carers and is treated as confidential.
-Care plans are developed and devised by the Medications Manager using this information.
+Care plans are created following medical information/parental information and best practise.
 Medication Records are written by the School Nurses.
 Changes to either the Care Plans or Medication records can only be made if information is received from parents, carers or medical staff in writing.
 Parents or Carers will be asked to confirm any changes at the next available opportunity such as an Annual Review, Education, Health and Care Plan meeting or Parents Evening.
+First dose of medication can be given on verbal consent if medication is correctly labelled.
 All records are kept securely and information only given to those who need to know.